 FOMO: Object detection for constrained devices

-Edge Impulse FOMO (Faster Objects, More Objects) is a novel machine learning algorithm that brings object detection to highly constrained devices.
-It lets you count objects, find the location of objects in an image, and track multiple objects in real-time using up to 30x less processing power and memory than MobileNet SSD or YOLOv5.
+Edge Impulse FOMO (Faster Objects, More Objects) is a novel machine learning algorithm that brings object detection to highly constrained devices which lets you count multiple objects and find their location in an image in real-time using up to 30x less processing power and memory than MobileNet SSD or YOLOv5.

 Tutorials